pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 ### [pingcap/br](https://github.com/pingcap/br)

-BR is strangely listed here, it is not a necessary component for the tidb cluster to run.
-It is here just for one reason: tidb depends on BR, which in turn depends on tidb's `util/logutil/log.go`, constituting a circular dependency.
+TiDB depends on BR, which in turn depends on tidb's `util/logutil/log.go`, constituting a circular dependency.

 Not only is it a circular dependency, it also happens to depend on the log component 🙃🙃🙃🙃!
 This creates a considerable obstacle for the refactor.